hardinb/lab_02_plasticwaste/lab-02.md

 ![](lab-02_files/figure-gfm/plastic-waste-density-1.png)<!-- -->

-Now, if we adjust the alpha to 0.3, the distributions are transparent, allowing us to see the full distribution of pwpc for each continent all at once.
+Now, if we adjust the alpha to 0.25, the distributions are transparent, allowing us to see the full distribution of PWPC for each continent all at once.

 ``` r